PHANTOM OF THE UNDERWORLD

 Known Relatives: None

-Aliases: Dr. Stewart (possibly many others, see notes)
+Aliases: Dr. Stewart (possibly many others, see comments)

 First Appearance: Daring Mystery Comics#1/7 (January, 1940)

 Powers/Abilities: "Doc" Denton is not only a clever and skilled detective, he is also a trained surgeon.
-He is knowledgeable about chemistry.
-In addition, he has some skill at impersonating others, and may in fact be a master of disguise.
+He is knowledgeable about chemistry and has a PhD in criminal psychology.
+His understanding of criminal psychology made his a skilled hustler, able to convince criminals that he was someone else, despite not immediately resembling that man; he may even be a master of disguise.

 When Perrone sent for Stewart to tend to his bullet wound, Denton had Stewart's nurse, Miss Andrus, contact the police and arrange for them to raid the hideout.
 The police were ordered to arrest Denton so as to avoid blowing his cover, but the gang caught wind of the raid and held them off long enough for Perrone to escape.
 Denton tracked the remainder of the gang to the small town of Louisville.
 Shortly after he arrived, Perrone and his gang robbed a bank there, and Perrone was once again wounded.
 When his men went to find a doctor, they were pleased to run into Stewart.